1978 California Proposition 6: Campaign

 A coalition of activists including Sally Gearhart, Gwenn Craig, Bill Kraus, openly gay San Francisco Supervisor Harvey Milk, teacher (later president of San Francisco Board of Supervisors) Tom Ammiano, and Hank Wilson mobilized under the slogan "Come out!
 Come out!
 Wherever you are!" to defeat the initiative.
 In what became the No On 6 campaign, gay men and lesbians went door to door in their cities and towns across the state to talk about the harm the initiative would cause.

-Gay men and lesbians came out to their families and their neighbors and their co-workers, spoke in their churches and community centers, sent letters to their local editors, and otherwise revealed to the general population that gay people really were "everywhere" and included people they already knew and cared about.
-In the beginning of September, the ballot measure was ahead in public-opinion polls, with about 61% of voters supporting it while 31% opposed it.
+Gay men and lesbians came out to their families, neighbors, and co-workers; spoke in their churches and community centers; sent letters to their local editors; and otherwise revealed to the general population that gay people really were "everywhere" and included people they already knew and cared about.
+In the beginning of September, the ballot measure was ahead in public opinion polls, with about 61% of voters supporting it while 31% opposed it.
 The movement against it initially succeeded little in shifting public opinion, even though major organizations and ecclesiastical groups opposed it.
 By the end of the month, however, the balance of the polls shifted to 45% in favor of the initiative, 43% opposed, and 12% undecided.

 A diverse group of politicians including Ronald Reagan, Jerry Brown, Gerald Ford, and then-president Jimmy Carter all opposed the bill.

 Some gay Republicans also became organized against the initiative on a grassroots level.
 The most prominent of these, the Log Cabin Republicans, was founded in 1977 in California, as a rallying point for Republicans opposed to the Briggs Initiative.
 The Log Cabin Club then lobbied Republican officials to oppose the measure.